Please note that the current wait time for a renunciation interview is 3-4 months.

 Can the fee be waived?

-Please see the joint FATCA frequently asked question on our website here.
+Please see the joint FATCA frequently asked questions on our website.

 How long will it take?

 Your completed package to request a CLN will be sent to the U.S. Department of State for final determination.
 The Department of State will review each request for a CLN to determine whether there is a legal basis to approve it.
 This process may take several months or more.
 The embassy or consulate may contact you for further information before the Department of State decides your case.
 The embassy or consulate will email you if and when your request has been approved.
 If your request is denied, the embassy will send you an email attaching a denial letter.

 If your renunciation application is approved, your Certificate of Loss of Nationality will reflect the effective date of expatriation as the date on which you took the Oath/Affirmation of Renunciation.